 - A reverse mortgage holder is responsible for maintenance of the home;

-- The home must be your primary residence, which means you must live there more than 183 days a year;
+- The home must be your primary residence, which means the property where you spend the majority of the year;

 - You are only permitted to live out of your home for a total of 12 months.
 This means, if you find yourself in, say, an extended care situation, or on an extended out-of-town work situation, you must approach your lender and discuss;